AndyObtiva/glimmer-dsl-libui/README.md

 For Mac, consider [Platypus](https://github.com/sveinbjornt/Platypus) (builds a native Mac app from a Ruby script)

 For Linux, simply package your app as a [Ruby Gem](https://guides.rubygems.org/what-is-a-gem/) and [build rpm package from Ruby Gem](https://www.redpill-linpro.com/sysadvent/2015/12/07/building-rpms-from-gems.html) or [build deb package from Ruby Gem](https://openpreservation.org/blogs/building-debian-package-ruby-program/).

+Also, there is a promising project called [ruby-packer](https://github.com/pmq20/ruby-packer) that supports all platforms.

 ## Glimmer Style Guide